 Peer Review of Research Policy

-This document sets out the University of Canberra policy on peer review of research.
-Impartial and independent assessment of research by others working in the same or a related field has a number of important roles in research and research management, in the assessment of grant applications, in selecting material for publication, in the review of performance of researchers and teams, and in the selection of staff.
+Impartial and independent assessment of research by others working in the same or a related field has several important roles in research and research management, including:

-Peer review also plays an important part in the detection of deviations from the principles contained within the AustralianCode of Responsible Conduct of Research (the National Code) and the University’s Responsible Conduct of Research Policy.
+Peer review also plays an important part in the detection of deviations from the principles contained within the Australian Code of Responsible Conduct of Research (the National Code) and the University’s Responsible Conduct of Research Policy.

 In accordance with the National Code, the University is committed to ensuring that the responsibilities

 Peer review must be conducted responsibly.
 It is important that participants in peer review:

-are fair and timely in their review;
+are fair and timely in their review

-act in confidence and do not disclose the content or outcome of any process in which they are involved;
+act in confidence and do not disclose the content or outcome of any process in which they are involved

-declare all conflicts of interest, do not permit personal prejudice to influence the peer review process, and do not introduce considerations that are not relevant to the review criteria;
+declare all conflicts of interest, do not permit personal prejudice to influence the peer review process, and do not introduce considerations that are not relevant to the review criteria

-do not take undue or calculated advantage of knowledge obtained during the peer review process;
+do not take undue or calculated advantage of knowledge obtained during the peer review process

-ensure that they are informed about, and comply with, the criteria to be applied;
+ensure that they are informed about, and comply with, the criteria to be applied

-do not agree to participate in peer review outside their area of expertise; and
+do not agree to participate in peer review outside their area of expertise, and

 It is similarly important that researchers commit to the following:

 Researchers supervising research students have a responsibility to assist research students in developing the necessary skills for peer review and understanding their obligation to participate.
 The University is committed to ensuring the satisfaction of student eligibility requirements for domestic students for research review activities and that this responsibility is shared between all parties.

 This policy is governed by the University of Canberra Act 1989 (ACT) and informed by the National Code.
 In developing this policy, the University has had regard to the provisions of section 40B(1)(b) of the Human Rights Act 2004 (ACT).

 Impartial and independent assessment of research by others working in the same or a related field